 December 31

-2023 2022
+2024 2023

 At amortized cost

-Gross carrying amount \$ 1,593,479 \$ 2,259,538
+Gross carrying amount \$ 2,075,459 \$ 1,593,479

-Less: Allowance for impairment loss (12,998) (7,410)
+Less: Allowance for impairment loss (16,128) (12,998)

-\$ 1,580,481 \$ 2,252,128
+\$ 2,059,331 \$ 1,580,481

-The credit period of sales of goods is 60 to 120 days.
+The average credit period of sales of goods is 60 to 120 days.
 No interest was charged on trade receivables.
 The Group adopted a policy of only dealing with entities that are rated the equivalent of investment grade or higher and obtaining sufficient collateral, where appropriate, as a means of mitigating the risk of financial loss from defaults.
-The Group uses other publicly available financial information or its own trading records to rate its major customers.
+Credit rating information is obtained from independent rating agencies where available, or if such information is not available, the Group uses other publicly available financial information or its own trading records to rate its major customers.
 The Group's exposure and the credit ratings of its counterparties are continuously monitored and the aggregate value of transactions concluded is spread amongst approved counterparties.
 Credit exposure is controlled by counterparty limits that are reviewed and approved by the risk management committee annually.